 It was founded on May 25, 1914 at Syracuse University.
 The purpose of Pi Mu Epsilon is the promotion of scholarly activity in mathematics among the students in academic institutions and among staffs of qualified non-academic institutions.

 Each spring, the Pi Mu Epsilon coordinator reviews the transcripts of current mathematics majors with sophomore standing, or above.
 Candidates must meet both internal standards of excellence and the nationally set criteria to be inducted.
-I list of recent inductees can be found here.

 The Mathematics Department acknowledges its excellent students with memberships in its professional organizations.